 Capturing error screenshot is the most common task for the software testers.
-You might be using some free or licensed tool to accomplish this task.
+You might be using some free or licensed tools to accomplish this task.
 But today I’m going to share with you one very easy to use, functionality-rich screen capture and annotator tool which will make your work super simple.

-Free Screen Capture Tool:
+Free Screen Capture Tool

-If you’re looking for a completely free screen capture extension for your browser then you might consider qSnap from QASymphony.
+If you’re looking for a completely free Screen Capture extension for your browser then you might consider qSnap from QASymphony.
 This is a kind of utility that could prove useful for a much wider audience.

 It allows you to:

 - Capture a screenshot of your browser, and then